-- 1. provide strong political leadership for the CFA; - 2. chair meetings of the CFA and exercise any power or duty of the Chair permitted in terms of the CFA Procedure Rules to ensure democratic decision making and the orderly conduct of meetings; - 3. propose the budget and tax level to the full CFA for adoption following appropriate consultation. - 4. propose the Policy Framework for adoption by CFA and any material changes thereto; - 5. ensure the CFA is represented on appropriate bodies; - 6. represent the CFA's view to the media.
+- 1. provide strong political leadership for the CFA; - 2. chair meetings of the CFA and exercise any power or duty of the Chair permitted in terms of the CFA Procedure Rules to ensure democratic decision making and the orderly conduct of meetings; - 3. propose the budget and tax level to the full CFA for adoption following appropriate consultation. - 4. propose the Policy Framework for adoption by CFA and any material changes thereto; - 5. ensure the CFA is represented on appropriate bodies; - 6. represent the CFA's view to the media; - 7. conduct an annual appraisal/performance review of the Chief Fire and Rescue Officer.